-Our intent is that our teaching of History will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-We aim for it to inspire pupils’ curiosity about the past and to know more about the past.
-We aim to enable children to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-Through the teaching of History we endeavour to teach children to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+Our intent is that our teaching of History will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world to build respect, appreciation, and pride of their country.
+We aim for it to inspire pupils’ curiosity about the past to develop their understanding of key events.
+Children will ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+Through the teaching of History we endeavour to teach pupils to understand the complexity of people’s lives, including those of the present, the process of change, the diversity of societies and beliefs, whilst celebrating these differences.

 In terms of the specific history curriculum our intent is that: -

-- we celebrate the cultural capital intent above, pupils are taught history in a chronological order through time, enabling progression of learning and skills.
+We celebrate the cultural capital intent above, pupils are taught history in an enriched and cross curricular approach, enabling progression of learning and skills amongst other subjects.

-- the curriculum is designed with the intention that every pupil is able to reach their potential in History.
+the curriculum is designed with the intention that every pupil can reach their potential in History.

-- Visits, visitors and involvement in the community activities are planned in to provide first-hand experiences for the pupils to support and develop their learning as historians and their historical experiences.
+Activities and visits involving visitors and the community are planned in to provide first-hand experiences for the pupils to support and develop their learning as historians and their historical experiences.